szymonpoterejkoinfe2/NegotiationAPI/README.md

 ### 1. Customer Proposes a Price for a Product

 1. Customer browses products using `GET /Product`.
-2. Customer selects a product and starts negotiation by calling `POST /Negotiation?productId={productId}`.
+2. Customer selects a product and starts negotiation with `POST /Negotiation?productId={productId}`.
-3. Customer submits a price attempt using `POST /NegotiationAttempt` with negotiationId and proposedPrice.
+3. Customer submits a price attempt using `POST /NegotiationAttempt` with `negotiationId` and `proposedPrice`.
-4. Wait for employee action (accept or reject).
+4. Employees are notified via SignalR in real time.

 ---

 ### 2. Employee Reviews and Responds to a Price Attempt

 1. Employee logs in via `POST /Authentication/login` to obtain JWT token.
+2. Employee receives SignalR notification of a new price attempt.
-2. Employee fetches waiting attempts with `GET /NegotiationAttempt/Waiting`.
+3. Employee fetches waiting attempts with `GET /NegotiationAttempt/Waiting`.
-3. Employee reviews attempt details `GET /NegotiationAttempt/{attemptId}`.
+4. Employee reviews attempt details via `GET /NegotiationAttempt/{attemptId}`.
-4. Employee either:
+5. Employee either:
-   - Accepts attempt using `PUT /NegotiationAttempt/accept/{attemptId}`, or
+   - Accepts using `PUT /NegotiationAttempt/accept/{attemptId}`, or
-   - Rejects attempt using `PUT /NegotiationAttempt/reject/{attemptId}`.
+   - Rejects using `PUT /NegotiationAttempt/reject/{attemptId}`.
-5. If rejected, customer has 7 days and up to 2 more attempts to submit a new offer.
+6. If rejected, customer has 7 days and up to 2 more attempts.

 ---

 ### 3. Employee Manages Products

 1. Employee logs in via `POST /Authentication/login`.
-2. Employee lists products `GET /Product`.
+2. Lists products using `GET /Product`.
-3. Employee adds a new product using `POST /Product`.
+3. Adds new products using `POST /Product`.
-4. Employee deletes a product with `DELETE /Product/{productId}` if needed.
+4. Deletes products with `DELETE /Product/{productId}`.

 ---